Divorce and Other Options for Ending Your Marriage with Children in Washington State

 Order that one spouse can live in the house and the other cannot.

 Appointment of a guardian ad litem (GAL) or parenting evaluator.
-Guardian ad Litems in Family Law Cases has more info.
+Read Guardian ad Litems in Family Law Cases.

 If there is an emergency, you may need an Immediate Restraining Order right away.
-The judge often enters this without giving the other spouse any notice.
+The judge often enters this without giving the other spouse any notice, or very little notice.
 (The other spouse later can have a hearing.
 The judge decides there if the order will continue.)